 Comfortdelgro Corporation Ltd (SGX: C52) is likely to be a company that many investors in Singapore are familiar with.
-Not only does the company have a big market capitalisation of S$6.47 billion at its current share price of S$3.00, its line of business ? the provision of public transport services ? is also something that many people in the island nation come across daily.
+Not only does the company have a big market capitalisation of S$6.47 billion at its current share price of S$3.00, its line of business – the provision of public transport services – is also something that many people in the island nation come across daily.
+But, there’s something which not many investors may realise about the company: It has had a track record of seven years of consecutive growth in its annual dividend.
+Just check out the table below: …

 Comfortdelgro Corporation Ltd (SGX: C52) is likely to be a company that many investors in Singapore are familiar with.
 Not only does the company have a big market capitalisation of S$6.47 billion at its current share price of S$3.00, its line of business – the provision of public transport services – is also something that many people in the island nation come across daily.